5monkeys/monkey-release-action/README.md

 ### `release_label`

 The label to add to the release PR.
-Set to and empty string to disable.
+Set to an empty string to disable.
 Defaults to `release`.

 **Note**: Make sure that the label exists.